MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-overview.md

 # What is Semantic Link?

 Semantic Link is a feature that allows you to establish a connection between [Power BI datasets](/power-bi/connect-data/service-datasets-understand) and [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in Microsoft Fabric.
-The primary goals of Semantic Link are to facilitate data connectivity, enable the propagation of semantic information, and seamlessly integrate with established tools used by data scientists.
+The primary goals of Semantic Link are to facilitate data connectivity, enable the propagation of semantic information, and seamlessly integrate with established tools used by data scientists, such as [notebooks](../data-engineering/how-to-use-notebook.md).
 Semantic Link helps you to preserve domain knowledge about data semantics in a standardized way that can speed up data analysis and reduce errors.

 [!INCLUDE [preview-note](../includes/preview-note.md)]